| What's New|| |

 |Iowa Current Employment Situation|

-Iowa's seasonally adjusted unemployment rate increased slightly to 4.5 percent in July from 4.4 percent in June.
-The state's jobless rate stood at 4.8 percent one year ago.
+Iowa's seasonally adjusted unemployment rate dropped to 4.1 percent in December from 4.3 percent in November.

 |Iowa Nonfarm Employment|